The programs offered by the Graduate Program in Critical Disability Studies has one admission entry in September, per academic year.

 Application Procedures

-• Start early!!!
-It is the applicant's responsibility to ensure a completed application and supporting documentation is uploaded into the portal two weeks before the application deadline.
-Late applications or incomplete applications cannot be reviewed by the admissions committee.
+- Start early!
+Applicants are responsible for ensuring that their complete application and all required supporting documents are uploaded to the portal at least two weeks before the application deadline.
+Late or incomplete applications will not be considered by the admissions committee.

-• Please review the minimum admission requirements for the MA and PhD and the information for all applicants.
-All online applications require official transcripts, CV, statement of interest, writing samples and recommendation letters to be deemed a complete application.
+- Please review the minimum admission requirements for the MA and PhD and the information for all applicants tabs.

-• Follow the instructions and click "Apply Now" to complete the online application form first and pay the application fee.
-There is a time limit of 30 minutes for the application.
-Ensure you have all necessary documentation at hand when you begin the application.
+- Follow the instructions and click "Apply Now" to complete the online application form first and pay the application fee.
+There is a 30-minute time limit to complete the application.
+Please ensure you have all the required documents ready before you begin.

-• You will receive your York reference number in an acknowledgement email within four to five (4-5) business days (not including university closures).
-You will be able to check the status of your application in MyFile after receiving your York reference number.
+- Applicants will be able to check the status of their application in MyFile after receiving their York reference number.
 Existing York U students and alumni can proceed to enter their past student numbers to access MyFile.

-• In the Supplementary Program Information Form provide the contact information for your two referees.
+- In the Supplementary Program Information Form, provide the contact information for your two referees.
 Provide academic references or at least one professional reference.
 Please note there is no functionality to remove or edit a referee's details once submitted.
-After you submit the names and e-mail addresses of your referees, they will be contacted by e-mail within 48 hours to submit their letter of recommendation, electronically.
+After you submit the names and e-mail addresses of your referees, they will be contacted separately by e-mail within 48 hours to submit their letter of recommendation electronically.

-• Admission deferrals are not applicable.
-Applicants who decline an offer of admission by our programs are required to re-apply for admission for the following or future academic years
+- Applicants who decline an offer of admission to our programs are required to reapply for admission for the following or future academic years.

 For all applicants:

-• Include all pages of each postsecondary transcript, when you upload it into the myFile portal.
-This initial step does not complete the process of submitting official transcripts for a graduate school application.
-Some institutions will send digital versions of official transcripts.
+- Include all pages of each postsecondary transcript, when you upload it into the myFile portal.
+This initial step but does not complete the process of submitting official transcripts for a graduate school application.
+Some institutions send digital versions of official transcripts.
 Please direct each institution to study@yorku.ca with the candidate’s name and York ID number.
+Please note that if exercising this option the electronic documents must be received directly from the institution in order to be considered official.

 York University